Colorado’s Best Spring Hikes for Wildflowers

 • Length: 7.5 miles

-• Estimated Time: 4-6 Hours
+• Estimated Time: 4-6 hours

-• Best For: Serious hikers and bikers in good physical condition.
+• Best For: Serious hikers and bikers in good physical condition

-4. Timberline Falls: Rocky Mountain National Park
+4. Timberline Falls in Rocky Mountain National Park

 Timberline Falls and Sky Pond Trail is a 9.3 mile moderately trafficked loop trail located in Rocky Mountain National Park near Estes Park, Colorado.
-The trail is difficult taking you past Alberta Falls and then into the beautiful Loche Vale.
-As you hike on past the waterfalls of Alberta and then Timberline Falls hikers you will find Lake of Glass, additional falls, and breathtaking Sky Pond.
+The trail is difficult, taking you past Alberta Falls and then into the beautiful Loche Vale.
+As you hike on past the waterfalls of Alberta and then Timberline Falls, you will find th eLake of Glass, additional falls, and the breathtaking Sky Pond.

 Glacier Gorge is the home to some of the best hiking in Rocky Mountain National Park, and this waterfall hike is one of the best.
 The parking lots can fill up fast at RMNP and there is a new ticketing system for access into the park.
 Make sure you reserve a timed entry online prior to arrival at RMNP.
-For best access take the RMNP shuttle to the parking lot of the Glacier Gorge Trailhead.
+For the best access, take the RMNP shuttle to the parking lot of the Glacier Gorge Trailhead.

 • Length: 9.3 miles

-• Estimated Time: 6-8 Hours
+• Estimated Time: 6-8 hours

 • Best For: Serious hikers